mapsync/scottsville-advisory/site/content/post/scottsville-city-transit-accepting-applications-for-driver.md

 ---
 Applications can be filled out and submitted online at cityofscottsville.org.

-Applications can also be picked up at the Transit Office at the Washington Center or City Hall.
+Applications can also be picked up at the Transit Office located at the Washington Center or City Hall.